x2bigboi/sparkfun-otos-quickstart/OTOS_INSTRUCTIONS.md

 By default, SparkFunOTOSDrive will look for a sensor named sensor_otos, but you can change this in SparkFunOTOSDrive line 70.

-Note that, to mitigate an issue with the OTOS driver in SDK version 9.2, you must currently configure the OTOS as "SparkFunOTOS Corrected" in your hardware config.
+Note that, to mitigate an issue with the OTOS driver in SDK version 9.2 and to allow for driver modifications, you must currently configure the OTOS as "SparkFunOTOS Corrected" in your hardware config.

 ### Tune Scalars and Offsets
 First, tune the Angular Scalar by running the OTOSAngularScalar OpMode and following the instructions.
 This will allow you to get the maximum accuracy from the OTOS IMU.